MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Add Selection button](media/agisoft-6.PNG "Add Selection button")

+    At this point, your model should look something like this:

     ![Add selection button](media/agisoft-7.PNG "Add selection button")

 3. Repeat this step in multiple pictures from multiple angles for best results.